Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/README.md

   - **Application Scenario (Data Source)**

     [Global data on sustainable energy (2021-2022)](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators) from WDI and [Global data on sustainable energy (2000-2020)](https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy) on Kaggle.
 A total of one dataset with 21 columns and 3649 data items is involved.
+The proliferation of renewable energy is essential for achieving climate targets, reducing dependence on fossil fuels, and promoting sustainable economic development.

   - **Methodology**

-    First, this research applies data visualization to uncover the CO2 Emission Situation and raises the significance of energy consumption.
+    First, this research applies data visualization to uncover the CO2 Emission Situation and raises the significance of energy consumption (IEA 2023).
 Second, it provides classification by continent and then continues to focus on Asia.
-Third, it explores the Correlation among indicators via Heatmap and Scatterplot, to find the significant features of renewable energy consumption.
-Last, this research applies three models for Prediction: Linear Regression, Random Forest, and Gradient Boosting; and the VAR (Vector autoregressive model) for forecasting the future trend.
+Third, it explores the Correlation among indicators via Heatmap and Scatterplot, to find the significant features of renewable energy consumption (Wen et al. 2022).
+Last, this research applies three models for Prediction: Linear Regression, Random Forest, and Gradient Boosting (Sarswatula et al. 2022); and the VAR (Vector autoregressive model) for forecasting the future trend.

   - **Results**